 Enterprise NVMe SSDs | 2–5 W | 8–20 W | 15–25 W |

-Let me give you an example.
-The Crucial T705 which is a Gen 5.0 SSD and one of the fastest drives in the world, is rated for 3.5A at 3.3V for approximately 11.55 watts.
+Let me give you some examples.
+The Crucial T705, a Gen 5.0 SSD and one of the fastest drives in the world, is rated for 3.5A at 3.3V for approximately 11.55 watts.
 The Corsair MP700, when benchmarked, reached the maximum power consumption of 12.37 watts.
 Now, let’s come to the Gen 4.0 drives.
-The Samsung 990 Pro, which is considered a pretty efficient drive can consume up to 6 watts when put under stress.
-The KC3000 is perhaps the most power-hungry drive in the Gen 4.0 category reaching around 9 watts under heavy loads.
+The Samsung 990 Pro, considered a relatively efficient drive, can consume up to 6 watts when under stress.
+The KC3000 is perhaps the most power-hungry drive in the Gen 4.0 category, reaching around 9 watts under heavy loads.

 However, please note that the peak power consumption isn’t the only parameter that matters.
-The MB/s per watt is a much better way to understand any drive’s power efficiency.
-A bigger MBps per watt number always indicates your drive is much better at handling its load with less amount of power.
+The MB/s per watt is a more effective way to understand a drive’s power efficiency.
+A higher MBps per watt number always indicates that your drive is much better at handling its load with less power.

 Where do the SSDs utilize their power?

 SSD controller and the NAND Flash memory itself are the most power-hungry components in an SSD.
-During the data write and erase operations, a lot of current is required.
+During data write and erase operations, a significant amount of current is required.
 Read operations tend to be more power-efficient.
-Also, for all the background processes handled by the controller including wear-leveling, error correction, provisioning, etc, additional power is required.
+Additionally, for all the background processes handled by the controller, including wear-leveling, error correction, and provisioning, additional power is required.

-There are other things like DRAM, interface, and active circuitry on the PCB that need constant power to keep running.
+There are other components, such as DRAM, interface, and active circuitry on the PCB, that require constant power to function properly.
 The amount of power needed for any task depends on the amount of data.
 SSDs have a high bandwidth and can write data serially in bigger chunks.
-You can say that SSDs come with a higher speed but with a compromise of higher power requirements.
-This results in higher temperatures as well but that is a topic for another day.
-For here, just know that the NAND Flash memory itself is the major contributor to the overall power consumption in your SSD.
+You can say that SSDs come with a higher speed but at the cost of higher power requirements.
+This results in higher temperatures as well, but that is a topic for another day.
+Here, it is worth noting that the NAND Flash memory itself is the primary contributor to the overall power consumption in your SSD.

-The total amount of power consumed over a period of time for the same amount of data becomes almost equal.
-It is just that the SSDs have higher peak power consumption spikes and they get our work done.
-On the other hand, the slower SATA drives and hard drives will have lower peak power-consumption spikes but they take longer periods to store or read the same amount of data.
+The total amount of power consumed over time for the same amount of data becomes almost equal.
+It is just that the SSDs have higher peak power consumption spikes, which enable them to complete our work.
+On the other hand, the slower SATA drives and hard drives have lower peak power consumption spikes, but they take longer periods to store or read the same amount of data.

 Factors Affecting SSD Power Consumption